Call for applications

 The motivation letter describes your personal goals for PhD studies.
 It should address the following:

 3. Research plan (Please see detailed guidelines, max.
-6 pages excluding summary and including references)
+6 pages excluding the summary, but including the references)

-4. Description of funding and support for studies
+4. Description of available funding and other potential support for studies

 Please describe how you plan to

-1. pay for your living costs in Finland from August 2024 to May 2026
+• Pay for your living costs in Finland from August 2025 to May 2026

 (The Finnish immigration service income requirement is

-1 000€/ month for doctoral researchers to admit a residence permit to Finland), and
+1 000€/ month for doctoral researchers to obtain a residence permit to Finland)

-Please include documentation of grant awards for the planned PhD project if appropriate.
+Please include documentation of grant awards for the planned PhD project,

 5. Officially certified educational documents (university level degree certificate(s) and official transcript(s) of records)